NPSIA MA – FAQ

 If you have satisfied your second language requirement during your program, this will be updated during the graduation audit process.

-All these changes will be made prior to graduation during the audit review process, no further action is required by the student.
+All these changes will be made before graduation during the audit review process; no further action is required by the student.

 -

 All students must apply to graduate once they have completed all program requirements.
 Students can apply to graduate through their Carleton Central student portal.
-Note, if you are unsure if you will complete your requirements on time, we recommend you submit an application to graduate.
+Note, if you are unsure if you will complete your requirements on time, we recommend you apply to graduate.
 Should you not complete your degree requirements, you can simply cancel your application or contact NPSIA to request a cancellation.
-Please review all graduation application info here as well as dates and deadline for each graduation cycle.
+Please review all graduation application info here, as well as dates and deadlines for each graduation cycle.

 Convocation is not managed by NPSIA.
 Please visit Carleton’s convocation website, which provides complete convocation information for graduates and guests.